 Honors Program FAQHow will the Honors Program benefit me?

 First-year honors students enjoy the support and friendship found in the living-learning community in Bergstrom Hall and honors-specific programming.
-All honors students benefit from small, honors-only classes and the Honors Tutorials.
+All honors students benefit from small, honors-only classes and honors tutorials.
 After graduation, graduate and professional schools and employers identify graduates of the program as exceptional candidates.

 I am interested in the Honors Program but would like to wait a semester to apply.
 Is that possible?